Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Neutrino equations of motion

 The left panel of Fig.~\ref{fig:Alpha_times_Sigma_and_Angular_Dist} shows four representative angular distributions that we use as benchmark cases in our work and are comparable to the ones explored in Ref.~\cite{Padilla-Gay:2021haz}: cases U1, U2, S1, and S2, whose characteristic parameters are summarized in Table~\ref{tab:Benchmark}.
 As we show in Sec.~\ref{sec:Vanishing_w}, cases U1 and U2 are unstable in the fast limit ($\omega\rightarrow 0$), while cases S1 and S2 are stable for $\omega\rightarrow 0$.
+The goal of this work is to explore how the instability regions that were investigated in Ref.~\cite{Padilla-Gay:2021haz} for $\omega=0$ are modified by $\omega \neq 0$.